 • Occupational illnesses stemming from toxic exposure, such as cancer or respiratory illnesses.

 Hurt at work?
 You might have a claim.
-Speak to an experienced lawyer at Hart Law.
+Speak to an experienced workers’ compensation attorney at Hart Law.

 Workers’ Compensation Benefits in South Carolina

-Injured workers can receive various benefits if their claim is approved:
+Injured workers in Lexington, SC, can receive various benefits if their workers’ compensation claim is approved:

 • Medical treatment.
-Your employer’s insurance carrier should pay for all necessary and reasonable medical treatment, including surgery, doctor’s appointments, crutches, physical therapy and other rehab, and pain medication.
+Your employer’s workers’ compensation insurance carrier should pay for all necessary and reasonable medical treatment, including surgery, doctor visits, crutches, physical therapy, and other rehab, and pain medication.

 • Permanent disability benefits.
 Even after years of care, some workers continue to be disabled.
-Workers can usually receive benefits based on their disability rating and other factors.
+Workers can usually receive permanent disability benefits based on their disability rating and other factors.

 • Death benefit.
 Did a loved one die?
-Then some dependent family members might receive benefits.
+Then some dependent family members might receive death benefits.

 Call our office to learn more.
 We can discuss how long you can receive benefits.